Atomic physics

 the processes by which these arrangements change.
 This comprises ions, neutral atoms and, unless otherwise stated, it can be assumed that the term atom includes ions.

 The term atomic physics can be associated with nuclear power and nuclear weapons, due to the synonymous use of atomic and nuclear in standard English.
 Physicists distinguish between atomic physics—which deals with the atom as a system consisting of a nucleus and electrons—and nuclear physics, which studies nuclear reactions and special properties of atomic nuclei.

 As with many scientific fields, strict delineation can be highly contrived and atomic physics is often considered in the wider context of atomic, molecular, and optical physics.
-Physics research groups are usually so classified.
+As a result, atomic physics research groups are usually classified as such.

 Isolated atoms

 Atomic physics primarily considers atoms in isolation.
 Atomic models will consist of a single nucleus that may be surrounded by one or more bound electrons.
 It is not concerned with the formation of molecules (although much of the physics is identical), nor does it examine atoms in a solid state as condensed matter.
 It is concerned with processes such as ionization and excitation by photons or collisions with atomic particles.

 While modelling atoms in isolation may not seem realistic, if one considers atoms in a gas or plasma then the time-scales for atom-atom interactions are huge in comparison to the atomic processes that are generally considered.
 This means that the individual atoms can be treated as if each were in isolation, as the vast majority of the time they are.
 By this consideration, atomic physics provides the underlying theory in plasma physics and atmospheric physics, even though both deal with very large numbers of atoms.